Kentico/cloud-google-drive-import/README.md

 -	`-u` or `-update`
 	If passed, content items with the same code name as the imported file(s) will be updated with the new content.
 If not passed, new content items will always be created.

-Currently, the importing of a directoryís contents is only supported when supplying parameters from command line, not using the GUI.
+Currently, the importing of a directory‚Äôs contents is only supported when supplying parameters from command line, not using the GUI.

 ### Supported file types
 The following file types will be imported into Kentico Cloud as assets: